Eastbourne: Cinemas

 Eastbourne had two cinemas: the Curzon Cinema and Cineworld.
 The Curzon Cinema was a small, family-run, independent cinema in Langney Road, in the town centre, which closed in January 2020.
 Cineworld is a large Multiplex cinema with eight screens, in the Beacon shopping centre.

 In 2013, the owners of the Curzon Cinema declared themselves "shocked" at the threats to their venue from a newly announced eight-screen multiplex, to be built in a renovated Arndale Centre nearby (the centre has been renamed as The Beacon).

-Festivals and Fairs
+Festivals and fairs

-Despite its image as a dull 'retirement town', exciting cultural events are held in Eastbourne every year, and festivals are increasingly becoming popular.

-Some of the most important events are Airbourne, Eastbourne's International Airshow, one of the biggest airshow in the United Kingdom.
-The show attracts every year huge crowds of fans from all over the world and in 2022 celebrated 28 years of airshow excellence.

-And the Eastbourne Music & Arts Festival, a competitive festival held annually at the Winter Gardens.
-It was originally founded in 1961 and since 2021 has changed its name into Eastbourne Performing Arts Festival.
+Cultural events are held in Eastbourne every year, including Airbourne, Eastbourne's International Airshow, one of the most popular airshows in the United Kingdom.
+The Eastbourne Music & Arts Festival, a competitive festival held annually at the Winter Gardens was originally founded in 1961 and since 2021 has changed its name into Eastbourne Performing Arts Festival.

 Other more recent festivals and fairs include: